|Degree Plan Options|

 School psychologists help children and youth succeed academically, socially, and emotionally.
 They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments for all students that strengthen connections between home and school.
 For a comprehensive description of a school psychologist, please visit the National Association of School Psychologists website.

 Frequently Asked Questions

-1. Where are your classes held?
+Where are your classes held?

-2. Can I enroll in the program part-time?
+Can I enroll in the program part-time?

 Part-time enrollment is available; however, it is important you work closely with School Psychology faculty regarding your course progression as the course sequence often builds upon one another and courses are only offered once per year.
 If you plan on enrolling in the program part-time please email the program director prior to enrolling for courses so that an individualized course sequence can be created for you.

-3. What types of practical experience do I receive while in the program?
+What types of practical experience do I receive while in the program?

-4. Can I hold a full-time job while enrolled in the program?
+Can I hold a full-time job while enrolled in the program?

 What are students in your program like?

 We pride ourselves on recruiting diverse students with an array of experiences who contribute to our program and surrounding school districts.
 The majority of our students live in the Houston area, although many live in Victoria and within rural communities in the Gulf Coast area.
 About 50% of our students are full-time students, while 50% are part-time.
 The majority of our students have families, children and prior careers before deciding to come back to school.
-We have past teachers, speech-language assistants, and business men and women who have been successful in our program.
+We have past teachers, speech-language assistants, and businessmen and women who have been successful in our program.

 I already have a Master’s degree.
 Can I transfer credits towards the School Psychology program?

 Per the UHV graduate handbook, credit may be transferred only for graduate credit courses completed with a grade of A or B and completed in residence under a graduate degree program at a college or university with recognition in some form from the U.S. Department of Education or the Texas Higher Education Coordinating Board.
 These courses must be certified as graduate level by the Office of the Registrar and Student Records of UHV.
 Credits must be obtained within the last ten years at the time of graduation from the school psychology program to qualify.

-If you are transferring credit from another UH institution, up to 50% of the program’s hours could be transferred (a maximum of 34 transfer credit hours).
-If you are transferring credit from an institution outside of the UH system, up to 25% of the program’s hours could be transferred (a maximum of 18 transfer credit hours).
+If you are transferring credit from another UH institution, up to 50% of the program’s hours could be transferred (a maximum of 31 transfer credit hours).
+If you are transferring credit from an institution outside of the UH system, up to 25% of the program’s hours could be transferred (a maximum of 15 transfer credit hours).